Paying off debt and building an emergency fund can feel like competing goals. Can you really do both at once? We have some ideas to make it possible!

 Step 4: Refocus your efforts on debt reduction

 After you’ve met your initial emergency fund savings goal, it’s time to tackle your remaining debt.
-The sooner you become debt-free, the sooner you can work on building your emergency fund.
+The sooner you become debt-free, the sooner you can work on building your savings further.

 Step 5: Continue your savings habit for financial success